tstaros23/sweater_weather/README.md

 3. [Unsplash API](https://unsplash.com/documentation#getting-started)

 All of the above require the use of API keys.
 To aquire your own keys, please visit the linked sites to get started.

+## Work In Prgress

+Making changes to the Forecast endpoint so that the daily forecasts are limited to the next five days, and hourly forecasts are for the next 8 hours